rsxdalv/bark/README.md

 ## Bark Uninstall
   1. Delete the entire directory where you installed Bark.
+     1. **⚠️** **Any Bark samples you made will be in that bark folder**, so be sure to save anything you want before deleting the bark folder.
   2. Delete the Bark models.
 The Bark models will be in your Huggingface Cache directory.
 The location should be printed when you run Bark in the console as `Bark Model Location:` or `HF_HOME` (for some older installs).
 The default location is `C:\Users\YourWindowsUserName\.cache\` in Windows.
 (You can generally delete anything in there and it will redownload if needed.)

 # Where Can I Get Bark Voices?